 Half Moon Bay drone shot

 Half Moon Bay, California

-And go swimming he did, despite it never getting above 65 out that day.
-I stayed bundled up on the shore while SVV let his ocean-loving California roots be known.
+He swam laps in his beloved Pacific despite it never getting above 65 out that day while I stayed bundled up on the shore of Martin’s Beach.

+Half Moon Bay drone shot